 A night in Santa Maria is followed by a trek due south to Santa Teresa, where you spend an adrenaline-filled afternoon soaring over canyons on South America’s highest zip-line.

 From Santa Teresa, you will make your way to Aguas Calientes, the town that sits just below Machu Picchu.
 Three days of biking, trekking and zip lining is followed by a tour of the famous Inca city.

 The perfect alternative trail to Machu Picchu for the adventurous, or for anyone who wants more than just hiking.

-The Choquequirao trail is one of the remote and quietest treks in the region.
-You can do this trail as an out and back in 4 or 5 days.
-For a through hike, look for a reputable trekking agency that will take you on a 7 or 9 day trek.
+The Choquequirao trail is one of the most remote and most quiet treks in the region.
+You can do this trail as a suitable alternative, taking a total of 4 to 5 days.
+For a thorough hike, look for a reputable trekking agency that will take you on a 7 or 9 day trek.
 The 7 day trek is usually combined with a visit to Machu Picchu at the end of the trip.

 The route begins with a 2-day journey to Choquequirao, one of the largest and best preserved Inca sites outside of Machu Picchu.

 However, unlike Machu Picchu, there is usually only a hand full of people at this impressive site.
 Look out for condors flying overhead – they are quite common in this region!

 From here trekkers follow a beautiful 3 or 4 day trail towards Machu Picchu.

 The trek is relatively tough, so a good level of fitness is required.
 It is best to do this during the dry season months (March/April or October/November), as the sun is very intense in the peak season (May-September).